Teutonic Order: Prussia, 13th century

-The native nobility who submitted to the crusaders had many of their privileges affirmed in the Treaty of Christburg.
+The native nobility who submitted to the crusaders had many of their privileges confirmed by the Treaty of Christburg.
 After the Prussian uprisings of 1260–83, however, much of the Prussian nobility emigrated or were resettled, and many free Prussians lost their rights.
-The Prussian nobles who remained were more closely allied with the German landowners and gradually assimilated.
+The Prussian nobles who remained were more closely allied with the German landowners and were gradually assimilated.
 Peasants in frontier regions, such as Samland, had more privileges than those in more populated lands, such as Pomesania.
 The crusading knights often accepted baptism as a form of submission by the natives.
 Christianity along western lines slowly spread through Prussian culture.
-Bishops were reluctant to have Prussian religious practices integrated into the new faith, while the ruling knights found it easier to govern the natives when they were semi-pagan and lawless.
-After fifty years of warfare and brutal conquest, the end result meant that most of the Prussian natives were either killed or deported.
+Bishops were reluctant to have pagan Prussian religious practices integrated into the new faith, while the ruling knights found it easier to govern the natives when they were semi-pagan and lawless.
+After fifty years of warfare and brutal conquest, the end result was that most of the Prussian natives were either killed or deported.
+The conquest of the Sambians during the Prussian Crusade was delayed by the First Prussian Uprising which broke out in 1242.
+The uprising technically ended in 1249 with the signing of the Treaty of Christburg, but skirmishes continued for four more years.
+Only in 1254–1255 were the knights able to mount a major campaign against the Sambians.
+King Ottokar II of Bohemia took part in the expedition and as a tribute the knights named the newly founded Königsberg Castle after him.
+The Sambians rose up against the knights during the Great Prussian Uprising (1260–1274), but were the first to surrender.
+When other clans attempted to revive the uprising in 1276, Theodoric, vogt of Sambia, persuaded the Sambians not to join the insurrection; the Natangians and Warmians followed the Sambian example, and the uprising was crushed within a year.
+In 1243, the Bishopric of Samlandia (Sambia) was established as the ecclesiastical administration of the region, as directed by the papal legate William of Modena.
+By the end of the 13th century, there were only 22,000 Sambians.

 The Order ruled Prussia under charters issued by the Pope and the Holy Roman Emperor as a sovereign monastic state, comparable to the arrangement of the Knights Hospitallers in Rhodes and later in Malta.